Local Development with AI Tools local-development-with-ai-tools

 AGENTS.md agentsmd

-AGENTS.md is a Markdown file at the root of your AEM project that AI coding tools load automatically at the start of every session in order to be grounded with essential AEM Cloud Service Java-stack domain expertise (and not other AEM solutions such as AEM 6.5 or Edge Delivery Services).
+AGENTS.md is a markdown file at the root of your AEM project.
+AI coding tools load this file automatically at the start of every session in order to be grounded with essential AEM Cloud Service Java-stack domain expertise (and not other AEM solutions such as AEM 6.5 or Edge Delivery Services).

-AGENTS.md is not a static file you copy — it is generated by the ensure-agents-md skill described in the next section.
+AGENTS.md is not a static file you copy.
+It is generated by the ensure-agents-md skill described in the next section of this document.
 The skill reads your pom.xml to resolve the project name, discover modules, and detect installed add-ons, producing a file tailored to your specific project.

 Skills are instruction sets that encode multi-step development workflows.
 When invoked, the AI follows the skill’s procedure rather than relying solely on general knowledge, producing consistent, convention-compliant results.

-Adobe publishes AEM as a Cloud Service skills in the adobe/skills repository on the beta branch since this feature is not yet generally available:
+Adobe publishes AEM as a Cloud Service skills in the adobe/skills repository:

-ensure-agents-mdAGENTS.md and CLAUDE.md tailored to the project’s actual module structurecreate-componentdispatcherworkflowInstall Skills install-skills
+ensure-agents-mdAGENTS.md and CLAUDE.md tailored to the project’s actual module structurecreate-componentdispatchermigrationworkflowcode-assessmentInstall Skills install-skills

 Claude Code claude-code